All Episodes

 So they had to call a tow truck and so forth.

-We were stranded here last night, ladies and gentlemen, at the EIB, Southern Command, but all's well that ends well.
+We were stranded here last night, ladies and gentlemen, at the EIB Southern Command, but all's well that ends well.

-So, not much sleep last night.
+So not much sleep last night.

 You know what that means.

-We have audio sound bites.
+We have audio soundbites.

-The Duke Lacrosse accuser, can you believe this?
+Can you believe this?

-The Duke Lacrosse accuser gave birth to a baby.
+The Duke La Crosse accuser gave birth to a baby.

 Nobody, her identity has been more protected, and her whereabouts have been more protected than our soldiers in Iraq.

-Uh that one of the strangest legal cases uh that that's come down the pike.
+This is one of the strangest things that one of the strangest legal cases that's come down the pike.

-And I have some comments about it because the nation and you uh need to hear what I have to say.
+And I have some comments about it because the nation and you need to hear what I have to say.

-But now, first profit center timeout.
+But now, First Profit Center timeout.

 We'll come back and get started with all the rest of today's program.

-Last name Limbo, first name Rush.
+Last name Limbaugh, first name Rush.

 Learn it.